-Regional Opportunity Initiatives, Inc., is working with regional leaders in Southwest Central Indiana to develop strategies focused on connecting education and industry to create a workforce that is prepared for the demands of employers.
+Regional Opportunity Initiatives, Inc., is working with regional leaders in Southwest Central Indiana (now called the Indiana Uplands) to develop strategies focused on connecting education and industry to create a workforce that is prepared for the demands of employers.

-As part of this effort, ROI conducted an occupational needs assessment within the region, initially focused on Southwest Central Indiana’s key sectors: advanced manufacturing, life sciences, and national security and defense.
+As part of this effort, ROI conducted an occupational needs assessment within the region, initially focused on key sectors in the Indiana Uplands: advanced manufacturing, life sciences, and national security and defense.
 The results of the occupational needs assessment are informing a wide range of workforce and education initiatives that will be deployed over the coming months and years.

 The following list represents some of the education and workforce initiatives launched by ROI:

 Ready Schools Initiative

 ROI is funding and assisting three cohorts of school districts over three years to engage in year-long development processes to better align district curricular and programmatic offerings with the education and workforce needs of their communities.
 Cohort districts receive a development grant of up to $150,000 to employ a District Readiness Coordinator to oversee activities and will be eligible to apply for implementation funding following the 9-month development process.
 More information on Ready Schools.

 Graduation and Career Coaches